jrmhaig/Bakery/README.md

     echo new-hostname > /mnt/etc/hostname
     umount $PARTITION2

-## To do list

-* Devices are now detected when they are plugged in and removed.
-The main SD writer needs to be identfied, by vendor and model ids, so that another device does not accidentally get written to.
-* No easy way to copy new images on when not connected to a network.
-Need to have a feature to use external USB storage, either writing images directly from one or copying them onto the Pi.

 ## Longer term plans

 The SD card writer (and duplicator) is just the first step towards a 'control